Connect with us

 Environmental security involves addressing environmental degradation, resource depletion, natural disasters, and pollution, amongst others.
 In the recent years, Kenya has experienced various security threats from external sources, namely Al Shabaab, as well as internal inter-ethnic and inter-clan conflict which are mainly fueled by conflicting interests and competition over resources.
 While the State forces, mainly National Police service and Kenya Defence Forces, can deal with the external attacks more effectively, it is arguable that the solution to the internal conflict lies in something deeper than the use of force.
 Any feasible approach must address the root causes of these internal conflicts.
 While addressing any ongoing aggression between communities and clans through more reactive means, it is important that measures that pre-empt recurrence of such conflict are adopted.
 Measures that are geared towards achievement of environmental security for all would go a long way in addressing such conflict, by ensuring that such factors as environmental degradation, resource depletion, natural disasters, and pollution, amongst others are adequately dealt with to guarantee environmental security for all.

 In conclusion, it is important to note that environmental security is not only concerned with sustainable management of natural resources for the sake of achieving sustainable development but also incorporates the moralistic duty to conserve the environment for the sake of the other forms of life namely animals and plants.
 The quest for sustainable development should not only be informed by the human desire to secure their future but should also include the duty to safeguard the environment for its own sake.
-Further, as it has been argued in this paper, achieving peace in the country is pegged on a number of issues, one of which is ensuring human security through guaranteed enjoyment of environmental goods and services for all.
+Further, it is clear that achieving peace in the country is pegged on a number of issues, one of which is ensuring human security through guaranteed enjoyment of environmental goods and services for all.
 It is imperative that all the relevant stakeholders join hands in their efforts to conserve and protect the environment for a better, healthy and secure environment that will guarantee better lives for the human race, animals and plants.
 Achieving environmental security in Kenya is possible.
 It is an ideal that is attainable, for the sake of the environment and the people of Kenya.

 References